danielcbit/apcctrl/doc/manual/maintaining_ups.rst

-Although you can do a hot swap of your batteries while the computer and any other connected equipment is running, it may not be very satisfactory because the UPS will not always detect that the batteries have been swapped and apcupsd will continue to report "Low Battery".
+Although you can do a hot swap of your batteries while the computer and any other connected equipment is running, it may not be very satisfactory because the UPS will not always detect that the batteries have been swapped and apcctrl will continue to report "Low Battery".

 There are several ways to correct this situation: